Blackwolffire/Dolphin/README.md

 We computed the volatility as the standard deviation of the daily returns, annualized.

 ### Generation of Portfolio
-We started by choosing the 15 best assets according to their sharpe ratio and tried to add other good asset or decorrelated assets.
+We started by choosing the 15 best assets according to their sharpe ratio and tried to add other good assets or decorrelated assets.
 Then tuned the weight of each asset in a portfolio according to the sharpe ratio again.